mryzhii/Compact-mode-of-Rabbit-AV-node/README.md

 node with dual pathways", Frontiers in Physiology, 14 (2023).
 DOI: 10.3389/fphys.2023.1126648

-by M.Ryzhii (University of Aizu) and
+by M. Ryzhii (University of Aizu) and
-E.Ryzhii (Fukushima Medical University).
+E. Ryzhii (Fukushima Medical University).

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%